infinum/frontend-handbook/JavaScript/React.md

 </OuterChildComponent>
 ```

-- always wrap *render* method's return statement in parentheses (it's optional if it's returning a single line of JSX)
+- always wrap the *render* method's return statement in parentheses (it's optional if it's returning a single line of JSX)

 ``` jsx
 // bad